vladyslavmarkovaccenture/openbsw/doc/codingGuidelines/practices.rst

 Every process should execute with the least set of privileges necessary to complete the job.
 Any elevated permission should only be accessed for the least amount of time required to complete the privileged task.
-This approach reduces the opportunities an attacker has to execute arbitrary code with elevated privileges (3,4).
+This approach reduces the opportunities an attacker has to execute arbitrary code with elevated privileges.

 Sanitize Data Sent to Other Systems